Can Travel Insurance Cover Pre-Existing Conditions?

 Trip Insurance

-Trip insurance is designed to protect the financial investment in your trip.
-It typically covers cancellations, delays, interruptions, and sometimes limited medical care.
+Trip insurance is designed to protect the financial investment of your trip.
+It typically covers trip cancellations, delays, interruptions, and sometimes limited medical care.

-Most trip insurance policies exclude pre-existing conditions by default, but there's a workaround: some plans let you submit a pre-existing condition waiver which will then allow you to get coverage for pre-existing conditions.
+Most trip insurance policies exclude pre-existing conditions by default, but there's a workaround: some plans allow a pre-existing condition waiver, which will then allow you to get coverage for pre-existing conditions.

-To qualify for a waiver, you usually need to:
+To qualify for the pre-existing conditions waiver, you usually need to:

-• Purchase the policy soon after making your first trip payment (often within 14–21 days)
+• Purchase the travel insurance policy soon after making your first trip payment (often within 14–21 days)

 • Insure the full cost of the trip